 The notes following the Procedure.approachSiteCode definition suggest that the intent is not to repeat the approach if it is fixed by the nature of the procedure specified by the Act.code.

-Some [ 424876005 | approach ] sites can also be "pre-coordinated" in the Act definition, so that there is never an option to select different body sites.
+Some [ 424876005 | surgical approach | ] sites can also be "pre-coordinated" in the Act definition, so that there is never an option to select different body sites.
 The same information structure can handle both the pre-coordinated and the post-coordinated approach.

-Therefore, if the Procedure.code or SubstanceAdministration.code specifies the [ 424876005 | approach ] to a sufficient level of detail, there is no requirement to include a separate approachSiteCode attribute.
-When using SNOMED CT post-coordination to refine the [ 424876005 | approach ] , the Act.code can specify the approach to the same level of detail as can be achieved using the approachSiteCode attribute.
+Therefore, if the Procedure.code or SubstanceAdministration.code specifies the [ 424876005 | surgical approach | ] to a sufficient level of detail, there is no requirement to include a separate approachSiteCode attribute.
+When using SNOMED CT post-coordination to refine the [ 424876005 | surgical approach | ] , the Act.code can specify the approach to the same level of detail as can be achieved using the approachSiteCode attribute.

-The vocabulary domain specified for approachSiteCode is ActSite which is the same as the vocabulary domain for targetSiteCode.
-In contrast SNOMED CT uses a specific value hierarchy for approaches which is different from the one used for [ 363698007 | finding site ] or [ <<363704007 | procedure site ].
+The concept domain specified for approachSiteCode is ActSite which is the same as the concept domain for targetSiteCode.
+In contrast SNOMED CT uses a specific value hierarchy for approaches which is different from the one used for [ 363698007 | finding site |] or [ <<363704007 | procedure site |].
 The distinction is that an approach is a route used to reach a target site rather than a specific structural landmark that represents a point on or part of that route.

 The example values in the approachSiteCode include a mixture of approaches (e.g. "trans-abdominal approach" and "retroperitoneal approach") which fit the idea of approach as used by SNOMED CT.
 However, references to the punctured area of skin or structural landmarks have a significantly different semantic quality.
 Many sites are never the names of routes, several routes may pass through a single site and a route may pass through several sites.
 Therefore attempts to combine SNOMED CT and HL7 representations of approach may result in confusion rather than clarity.

-The recommendation to use the SNOMED CT representation of [ 424876005 | approach ] is based on the more appropriate range of values available for this attribute, and on the fact that many procedure concepts pre-coordinate an implied or explicitly stated approach.
+The recommendation to use the SNOMED CT representation of [ 424876005 | surgical approach | ] is based on the more appropriate range of values available for this attribute, and on the fact that many procedure concepts pre-coordinate an implied or explicitly stated approach.
 Omission of the HL7 approachSiteCode attribute is recommended to avoid the redundancy and the potential for conflicts between the two forms of representation of site.
 However, while the use of these HL7 attributes is deprecated, it is permitted to support use in environments that do not support SNOMED CT post-coordination.
-In this case, requiring the approachSiteCode attributes to be encoded using SNOMED CT and interpreted as refinements of the SNOMED CT [ 424876005 | approach ] , enables a simple transformation to the recommended form.
+In this case, requiring the approachSiteCode attributes to be encoded using SNOMED CT and interpreted as refinements of the SNOMED CT [ 424876005 | surgical approach | ] , enables a simple transformation to the recommended form.

-2.2.7 Procedure.methodCode and Observation.methodCode
+Procedure.methodCode and Observation.methodCode